01-edu/public/subjects/printrange/README.md

 ### instructions

-- Write a function named `printRange` that takes a start and end number and prints all the numbers in that range.
+- Write a function named `PrintRange` that takes a start and end number and prints all the numbers in that range.
     - If the start number is greater than the end number, print the numbers in descending order.
     - If the start number is less than the end number, print the numbers in ascending order.
     - If the number is greater than `9` print just to `9`